DaniilPavlov1/DaniilPavlov/README.md

   4. What’s wrong with our code?
 How to fix/improve it?
 Implement your suggestions.

     1. We should store our properties as objects in .json format.
-       That decision granted for us easily reuse predefined configs for test devices.
+       This decision granted for us easily reuse predefined configs for test devices.

-    2. We should make our tests be prepared for Jenkins so I've made testng .xml configs for running our tests by Maven by CMD, examples of commands:
+    2. We should make our tests be prepared for CI (Jenkins) so I've made testng .xml configs for running our tests by Maven by CMD, examples of commands:
        {